deBubz/StudyNotes/Uni/y1s2/SumerIoT/Week3/day3.md

 middle man to render html (why did i never use this). look at the [template](./express/index.html) and [server be](./express/moreRoutes.js)

 > There seem to be an issue with rendering the view. the file cannot be located
-> Might try with a new npm file that has all the json stuff
+> Might try with a new npm flile that has all the json stuff

 ### 6. NodeJs MongoDb